- How should I vote?

 city councils this way in the first half of the 20th century.
 It was very

 effective, but the principle of an equal voice for all was ahead of its

 time - women had only just been allowed to vote, and this was well before

 the civil rights movement - so it was repealed in almost all cases.
 The

-only remaining case is Cambridge, MA.
+only remaining case from that era is Cambridge, MA.
 In 2002, San Francisco adopted

 instant runoffs to determine a majority winner for mayor and other